 - Disaster Animal Response Team

 Each of the four Counties in our Western MA region has a DART team and we are always looking for members.
-We are equipped to set up and operate emergency animal shelters that run concurrent to shelters opened to help evacuees.
+We are equipped to set up and operate emergency animal shelters that run concurrent to shelters opened to help evacuees that are pet owners.
 This way, people will never leave their pets behind when the must leave their home.
 Nor will they ignore recommendations to evacuate because they can’t take their animals with them.
 Required Training

 - Have a Specialized Skill?